lwch/ngx_lua_module/README.md

 **phase:** content

 When there is a syntax error or any other error it will write the log and return nothing for client\.
+When [lua_code_cache](#lua_code_cache) is on the script will cache with it's absolute path\.

 ## Nginx API for Lua